The Ultimate 3D Printing Terminology Glossary

 Knowing your filament from your brim or your slicing software from your infill is a big help when sourcing 3D printing parts.

 That’s why we’ve put together this glossary to help you decode the language of 3D printing.
-We’ve broken down the jargon so you can better understand the ins and outs of the printing process.
+We’ve broken down the jargon so you can better understand the ins and outs of the additive manufacturing process.

 A